-Since not every procedure is appropriate for every problem, any treatment programme must start with a detailed pulse diagnosis and consultation conducted by an Ayurveda specialist.
+It is important that each treatment programme starts with a detailed pulse diagnosis and consultation with an Ayurveda specialist.
+Not every procedure is appropriate for every problem.
 A tailored treatment programme is the best way to maximise potential.

 What you need to know about your Ayurvedic treatment

 Every treatment or programme starts with an examination and consultation with a specialist.
 During this initial consultation, the appropriate treatment method for your Dosha type and individual problem area is determined.